mdmtk/docs/edge/source/guide/csp/wifi.md

 * Parm name: PassphraseWEPEncrypted
 * Parm value input rules:
 	* String with a minimum of 4 characters and a maximum of 32 characters
+* Currently, this parm cannot be used effectively by an MDM.

 If WEP is not selected and Protect Key is false: